DParkk/Gym-Membership-danpark/README.md

 - As a user, I want to be able to save my member's information to file (if I so choose)
 - As a user, I want to be able to be able to load my member's information from file (if I so choose)

+### Citation
+- Referred to "JsonSerializationDemo" to implement the JSON data.